2021 AusFAC Events

 In 2019 we were excited to advise that the 2020 AusFAC event would be moving south of the border to the beautiful Northern Rivers NSW region.

 And then COVID happened.
 Due to restrictions of COVID-19 we had to adjust our normal schedule.
 Instead of running our next national event in November 2020, we moved it to March 2021 in the hope that restrictions will have eased further.

 Fortunately we were able to hold a fantastic live event in the heart of Byron Bay with welcome cocktails at the award winning Harvest in the Byron hinterland.
 Check out the FAC Australia Facebook page for the live recording of the main event at the Byron Community Centre.

 You can keep up to date with future events by registering for our newsletter through our ‘Contact Us’ page to find out the details as soon as they’re announced!

 Subscribe to our eNews and be the first to know about AusFAC 2022.

 Welcome Cocktail Party – 4 pm to 6 pm Friday 19 March 2021

-Sample some of the Northern Rivers local and native bush food delicacies, with cocktails and buffet at the nationally acclaimed Harvest Newrybar while mingling with the AusFAC2021 crew, our finalists and judges.
+We kicked off our 2021 event with some of the Northern Rivers local and native bush food delicacies, cocktails and buffet at the nationally acclaimed Harvest Newrybar while mingling with the AusFAC2021 crew, our finalists and judges.

-Local innovators Flow Hive will be there to share the success story of their innovative hive system that has helped to spread the love of beekeeping, and the future of bees around the globe.
-Hear how they ran the most successful Indigogo crowdfunding campaign in the history of the platform, a title they still hold, and where this has taken them.
+Local innovators Flow Hive shared the success story of their innovative hive system that has helped to spread the love of beekeeping, and the future of bees around the globe.
+They ran the most successful Indigogo crowdfunding campaign in the history of the platform, a title they still hold.

 Harvest Newrybar offers a unique dining experience spanning across a restaurant, historic bakery and local delicatessen, giving visitors the opportunity to learn about sustainability, locality and seasonally prepared food across all districts.